category-labs/monad/libs/event/src/monad/event/event.md

 data to stable location, and if the copy isn't valid, to never start the operation.

-An example user of the zero-copy API is the `eventcap` sample program, which can turn events into printed strings that are sent to `stdout`.
+An example user of the zero-copy API is the `eventwatch` example program, which can turn events into printed strings that are sent to `stdout`.
 The expensive work of string formatting is performed using the original memory for the descriptor and payload.
-Once formatting is complete, `eventcap` checks if an overwrite happened and if so, does not write the prepared buffer to `stdout`.
+Once formatting is complete, `eventwatch` checks if an overwrite happened and if so, writes an error to `stdout` instead of the prepared buffer.

 Whether you should copy or not depends on the characteristics of the reader, namely how easily it can deal with "aborting" processing.